PARTNER ADVISORY

 Strategic Advisory

-In some cases, partners might bring me in as a visible strategic advisor when added credibility, perspective, and alignment can strengthen how work is positioned.
+In some cases, partners bring me in as a strategic advisor when added advancement credibility, perspective, and judgement can strengthen the work.
+That may happen behind the scenes or, when appropriate, as part of a visible advisory role in a proposal, pitch, or client conversation.

 This can include:

-• being positioned as part of the strategic team behind the work
+being named as part of the strategic team behind the work

 The value isn't just in the input.
-It's how that perspective shapes the work and how it's perceived.
+It's how that perspective sharpens the work—and what it signals.

 How I Work